kbase/kb_sdk/doc/tutorial/edit_module.md

 * Take a reference to an assembly file as input
 * Take `min_length` as input (the minimum contig length that the user wants)
+* Download their assembly file from the KBase servers using the reference
 * Filter out the contigs in the assembly file that are below `min_length`
+* Upload the filtered assembly file
-* Return a new, filtered assembly file
+* Return a reference to the new assembly, plus some data about what we filtered

+#### Create input parameters

 In SDK apps, we can have input parameters in the form of maps (dicts/hashes/objects), lists (arrays), floats, integers, strings, or booleans.